-Denis Mukwege and Nadia Murad win 2018 Nobel Peace Prize
+Denis Mukwege and Nadia Murad win Nobel Peace Prize for fight against sexual violence

 On Tuesday, the Nobel Prize in Physics was given to a woman for the first time in 55 years and for only the third time in its history.

 Donna Strickland, a Canadian physicist, was awarded the 2018 prize jointly with Gérard Mourou, from France, for their work on generating high-intensity, ultra-short optical pulses.
-They share the award with an American, Arthur Ashkin, who at 96 becomes the oldest Nobel Laureate, for developing "optical tweezers."
+They share the award with an American, Arthur Ashkin, who at 96 becomes the oldest Nobel laureate, for developing "optical tweezers."

 A day earlier, American James Allison and Japan's Tasuku Honjo won the 2018 Nobel Prize in Medicine for a pioneering approach to cancer treatment, which harnesses the body's immune system to attack cancer cells.